Irish Cup

 The Irish Football Association Challenge Cup, commonly referred to as the Irish Cup (currently known as the Clearer Water Irish Cup for sponsorship purposes) is the primary football knockout cup competition in Northern Ireland.
 Inaugurated in 1881, it is the fourth-oldest national cup competition in the world.
 Prior to the break-away from the Irish Football Association by clubs from what would become the Irish Free State in 1921, the Irish Cup was the national cup competition for the whole of Ireland.

 Since 3 October 2023, the cup has been sponsored by Clearer Water.
 It was previously sponsored by Nationwide Building Society, Bass Ireland Ltd, JJB Sports, Tennent's Lager and Sadler's Peaky Blinder and Samuel Gelston's Irish Whiskey.

-Dungannon Swifts are the current holders after defeating Cliftonville 4–3 on penalties in the 2025 final.
+Coleraine are the current holders after defeating former champions Dungannon Swifts 3-2 in the 2026 final.